 - Eendrag and Simonsberg residences already have grey-water systems to purify shower water to irrigate the gardens.
 Similar systems were also installed on the Tygerberg campus.

 - The swimming pool at Tygerberg is being used as a reservoir.
 Should it become necessary water can be transported from the quarry on the Bellville Park campus to Tygerberg.

-- SU receives treated sewage water from Stellenbosch Municipality to irrigate certain trees in Stellenbosch;
+- SU receives treated sewage water from Stellenbosch Municipality to irrigate certain trees

 - SU has two dams – Ertjieskloof and Welgevallen – with a quota to use the water in summer for irrigation.
 This water is reserved for the Craven A field, the cricket pitch and the central section of the athletics track.

 The plan is based on three points of departure: to reduce water consumption by changing people's behaviour and through other interventions; re-using grey water; and identifying alternative water sources.